acrist01/parser/README.md

 Testing
 -------
 Unit tests are located in the tests directory.
-In order to run them, you will need to install pytest module.
+In order to run them, you will need to install the pytest module.
 Once that is done, simply run pytest.